Tiberia99/safe-and-sound/README.md

 User-data is only run at launch time.
 As such, if the instance is rebooted, the python webserver will *not* automatically restart and will require manual intervention.

+Code updates require re-running Terraform and destroying & recreating "perfectly good" servers.

+This could be fixed by running the Python as a service and/or a Cron job that periodically checks for updates in the S3 bucket, downloading and restarting when changes are detected.
+Maybe in a future version.
+(Though that approach would incur downtime; running multiple backends behind a load balancer would resolve that issue.
+But I think I'm getting ahead of myself for a 5-line interview test.)

 Hard-coded:  AWS profile, bucket name, other names and tags.